runtimeverification/javamop/README.md

 (For more information on ajc options, type ```ajc -help``` for help)

-**Note:** aspectjrt.jar and rvmonitorrt.jar must be on the class path when you execute the above command.
-If you have additional dependencies and you want to add them with `-cp` (or `-classpath`) option, please make sure that aspectjrt.jar and rvmonitorrt.jar remain on the path.
+**Note:** aspectjrt.jar, rvmonitorrt.jar, and some other files (please see Prerequisites in INSTALL.md for a comprehensive list) must be on the java class path.
+If you have additional dependencies and you want to add them with `-cp` (or `-classpath`) option, please make sure that the files mentioned above remain on the path.
 We recommend you to do it as
-`-cp "<dependencies>:$CLASSPATH"`.
+`-cp "<dependencies>:$CLASSPATH"` assuming you have followed instructions in INSTALL.md while installing JavaMOP.

 #### Running the Weaved Code
 To run the weaved program, simply type: